It’s a question many women wonder about, especially if you’re thinking about planning a family and your 20s are but a distant memory.

 The Top Factor

-There are a number of factors that affect a woman’s age at menopause, but one is more important than any other: the age her mother experienced menopause.
+There are a number of factors that affect women’s age at menopause, but one is more important than any other: the age their mother experienced menopause.

 “Menopause is strongly genetically linked, so you’re very likely to fall within a few years either way of the age your mother was at menopause,” says Nanette Santoro, MD, director of the division of reproductive endocrinology and infertility at the University of Colorado-Denver School of Medicine and a member of the board of directors of the American Society for Reproductive Medicine.